Abhishekcode360/auth-services/README.md

 	Sample output : { "data": {}, "message": "token is correct", "status": 200 }

-_Revoke token service_ : This service is use to restrict the JWT token.
+_Revoke token_ : This service is use to restrict the JWT token.
   Checks:
     If the token is provided or not.